VSS Unity VF-01

 VF-01 was a sub-orbital spaceflight of the SpaceShipTwo-class VSS Unity that took place on 22 February 2019, piloted by David Mackay and co-piloted by Mike Masucci.
 It was operated by Virgin Galactic, a private company led by Richard Branson that intends to conduct space tourism flights in the future.
 Following VSS Unity VP-03, VF-01 was a demonstration of the craft's ability to carry passengers.
 Virgin Galactic's chief astronaut trainer Beth Moses acted as a test passenger, evaluating the experience for potential customers.

 Reaching an apogee of 55.92 mi, the flight satisfied the United States definition of spaceflight (50 mi), but fell short of the Kármán line (100 km), the Fédération Aéronautique Internationale definition.
+It was the highest flight of Unity and the SpaceShipTwo ever.

 Crew

-Flights are currently only by U.S Convention.

 Flight

 On 22 February 2019, Unity's mother ship VMS Eve carried it into flight in a parasite configuration.
 Shortly before 9 a.m., Unity was drop launched.
 Pilots Mackay and Masucci flew Unity at a maximum Mach of 3.04 to a maximum altitude of over 55.9 mi.
 This altitude surpassed the 50-mile limit used in the United States to denote the limit of space, but fell short of the Kármán line.
 Both craft landed safely afterwards.
 During flight, Moses unstrapped from her seat and experienced weightlessness.
 Per the U.S. convention, Moses was also the first woman aboard a commercial spacecraft.